A radial scalar product for Kerr quasinormal modes: 's equation with QNM boundary conditions

-may separate\footnote{The ansatz provided in \eqn{p7} obscures the fact that our net solution will depend on the tortoise coordinate via the retarded time~\cite{Press:1973zz,Teukolsky:1973ha}.
-The radial part of the retarded time is ultimately encoded within $R(r)$.} $\LMaster$ into two coupled equations for $R(r)$ and $S(\theta)$.
-In \eqn{p7}, $\cw$ is generally a complex valued frequency:
+separates\footnote{The ansatz provided in \eqn{p7} obscures the fact that our net solution will depend on the tortoise coordinate via the retarded time~\cite{Press:1973zz,Teukolsky:1973ha}.
+The radial part of the retarded time is ultimately encoded within $R(r)$.} $\LMaster$ into two coupled equations: one for $R(r)$ and another for $S(\theta)$.} In \eqn{p7}, $\cw$ is generally a complex valued frequency:

 In \eqn{p8}, one should think of any physical situation in which an isolated \bh{} experiences a momentary and small perturbation.
 The post-merger of two sufficiently compact objects is an example of particular importance to astrophysics~\cite{Helfer:2016ljl,LIGOScientific:2021djp,LIGOScientific:2020ibl,Baker:2005vv}.
 For the simplest scenarios, the resulting \grad{} will, qualitatively, ring down~\cite{Nollert:1999ji,Press:1971ApJ,Berti:2007zu,LivRevQNM,Price1999}.
 The central frequency of that ringing will be $\omega$, and the exponential decay rate of that ringing will be $1/\tau$, where $\tau$ is strictly \textit{positive}; otherwise, \eqn{p7} would diverge at late times, and the \bh{} would be linearly unstable~\cite{Vishv:1970,Press:1973zz,Press:1971ApJ,Whiting:1989ms}.
 In general, \grad{} will be a sum of such mode-like terms~(\ceqn{p7}) weighted by constant factors that depend on spacetime geometry and the perturber~\cite{Berti:2006:ExFacs,Kamaretsos:2012bs,London:2014cma,London:2018gaq}.
 The net spatial dependence of each term in the sum defines a single \qnm{}~\cite{Berti:2007zu,LivRevQNM,Price1999}.
 There will always be a period in time for which \qnm{} radiation dominates over other solutions to the homogeneous radial equation, such as power-law tails, prompt emission, and nonlinear \qnm{s}~\cite{Leaver86c,Lagos:2022otp,Andersson:1996cm}.
 This inherently poorly defined region of \qnm{} dominance is colloquially referred to as {ringdown}~\cite{Press:1971ApJ,Nollert:1999ji}.
 Properties of \qnm{} solutions can be determined by applying the solution ansatz defined in \eqn{p7}, and then studying the resulting coupled eigenvalue problems.
 These are separate radial and angular differential equations, connected by the separation constant, $A$: